codewithkalio/codewithkalio/README.md

 # Hi, I'm Kali 👋

-I am a Technical Product Manager with a full-stack engineering foundation and a decade of experience leading technical delivery.
+I am a Technical Program Leader with a full-stack engineering foundation and a decade of experience leading technical delivery.
 My background includes:

-- **Infrastructure & Security:** 4 years managing enterprise infrastructure roadmaps and security compliance at Angi, including coordinating the migration of 80+ applications to AWS.
+- **Infrastructure & Security:** 4 years managing enterprise infrastructure roadmaps and security compliance, including coordinating the migration of 80+ applications to AWS and driving compliance rollout across 7 departments.

-- **Enterprise Consulting:** 5 years delivering digital transformations and technical consulting for clients in the healthcare, energy, and restaurant sectors.
+- **Enterprise Consulting:** 5 years delivering digital transformations for large-scale clients in healthcare, energy, and restaurant sectors.

-- **AI Engineering Sprint:** In early 2026, I completed an intensive AI engineering sprint to gain hands-on experience with RAG systems, multi-agent workflows, and LLM evaluations to lead AI product initiatives with a grounded technical understanding.
+- **AI Engineering Sprint:** In early 2026, I completed an intensive AI engineering sprint to gain hands-on experience with RAG systems, multi-agent workflows, and LLM evaluations — so I can lead AI product initiatives with a grounded technical understanding.

 **What I've been building lately:**